 A cat with FIV/FeLV can still live well and potentially lead a normal life if kept happy and healthy with lots of environmental enrichment and attention, coupled with a well-balanced and nutritious diet.

-Vaccinations against FeLV virus are available in the market.
+Vaccinations against the FeLV virus are available on the market.
 Please do check with your veterinary clinic for availability as such vaccinations are not as commonly stocked.